FedJudge: Federated Legal Large Language Model: Introduction

 Firstly, due to the huge number of parameters of LLM, fully fine-tuning LLMs is extremely resource-intensive and will bring vast computational overheads, which restricts the fine-tuning of several clients with limited computational capabilities.
 Moreover, employing traditional FL algorithms (e.g., FedAvg \cite{mcmahan2017communication}) to aggregate and distribute the LLMs parameters increases the communication overhead in the FL system, rendering the standard FL workflow unavailable.
 Both of them decrease the efficiency of fine-tuning LLMs.

-Besides, legal data distribution shifts also impact the fine-tuning of LLMs.
-Figure \ref{example} illustrates the data in the court and the legal consulting client.
-In the court client, the textual data is commonly presented with the legal professional linguistic style, whereas in the consulting client, the data is more inclined to colloquial descriptions.
-This heterogeneous data results in the poor aggregation performance during training and thus the effectiveness of FL methods is significantly reduced.
+Besides, the distributional shift in legal data also affects the fine-tuning process of Large Language Models (LLMs).
+Figure \ref{example} provides an illustration of the data in the court, legal consulting and legal reasoning clients.
+In court client, the text is typically presented in a legal professional linguistic style, characterized by formal and specialized language.
+The data from legal consulting clients often exhibits a more colloquial and informal style of description.
+Meanwhile, in the legal reasoning client, the data is more inclined to rigorous written descriptions.
+This heterogeneity in the data poses challenges during training, leading to suboptimal aggregation performance and subsequently diminishing the effectiveness of Federated Learning (FL) methods.

 To address the above problems, in this paper, we propose the \textit{first} Federated Legal Large Language Model (FedJudge) framework which fine-tunes LLMs to the legal domain efficiently and effectively.
 Specifically, we propose to employ parameter-efficient fine-tuning \cite{zhang-etal-2023-fedpetuning} methods to fine-tune LLMs under the FL settings.
 We first adopt the LoRA \cite{hu2022lora} approach to train each local client separately, updating only the trainable rank decomposition matrices while freezing LLMs weights.
 Then, only trained LoRA parameters are uploaded to the central server and aggregated.
 Finally, the aggregated global LoRA parameters are distributed to each client to achieve efficient fine-tuning of the federated Legal~LLMs.